olin/studentgovernment/student_government_bylaws.md

 Honor Board.

-If no candidate meets these conditions, the election for that position occurs in the next scheduled election cycle.
-If a position is not filled during the first spring election cycle, the election for the position occurs again during the second spring election cycle.
-If a position is not filled during the second spring election cycle, the election for the position occurs again during the fall election cycle.
-If a position is not filled during the fall election cycle, a special election for the position is held.
+If no candidate meets these conditions, the election for that position occurs in the next scheduled election or as part of a special election, if appropriate.

-#### Section 7.
+#### Section 6.
 Impeachment.

 Any student may initiate Student Government impeachment proceedings at any time.
 Impeachable offenses include: